Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: How to Mitigate the Difficult Prompt Issue

 \paragraph{Constructing Better Preference Pairs.}

 One hypothesis for the limited contribution of hard prompts is that their chosen responses are more likely to exhibit lower quality, which may hinder self-play preference optimization.
 And a language model may struggle to generate high-quality responses within a budget of only $5$ samples per prompt.
-Thus, we attempt to generate better chosen responses for the most difficult $k$ percent of prompts by increasing the sample budget to $20$ samples per prompt~\citep{xiao-etal-2025-finding}.
+Thus, we tried to generate better chosen responses for the most difficult $k$ percent of prompts by increasing the sample budget to $20$ samples per prompt~\citep{xiao-etal-2025-finding}.
 By selecting the completion of the maximal reward score in $20$ samples as the chosen response for the most difficult $k$ percent of prompts, we construct less noisy preference pairs for DPO.
 In addition, we also tried to sample chosen responses for the most difficult $k$ percent of prompts from a more capable LLM,~\textsc{Llama-3-70B-Instruct}.

-The results of these two strategies can also be found in Table~\ref{fail_method}.
-Both approaches do not yield better performance compared to the results of the full set, whose sample budget is $5$ per prompt.
-These findings rule out the possibility that the hard prompt issue arises from low-quality chosen responses, and instead indicate that the capacity of language models fundamentally constrains it.
+The results of these strategies can also be found in Table~\ref{fail_method}.
+Both approaches do not produce better performance compared to the results of the full set, whose sample budget is $5$ per prompt.
+These findings rule out the possibility that the hard prompt issues arises from low quality chosen responses, and instead suggest that it is fundamentally constrained by the model’s capacity.

 \definecolor{cream}{HTML}{F7EED7} \definecolor{edge}{HTML}{2C7A7B}